 Diagnosing a low voltage transformer failure in a furnace or commercial building roof top unit can be more of a challenge than just replacing the failed transformer.
 As a heating & cooling contractor serving the greater Omaha metro area, we work on roof top units that provide heating and cooling for commercial applications.
 We also work on residential furnaces.
+Call us today at 402-238-2425 and make an appointment.
 Both types of hvac equipment make use of low voltage transformers to power the low voltage circuit.
 It is very unusual for a low voltage transformer in a residential furnace to fail and when they do fail, it is normally a symptom of some other component failing.

 The photo above is of a low voltage transformer from a furnace.
 For more technical information on Tyco Electronics low voltage transformers, refer to the TE website.

 WARNING: These repair activities involve working on high voltage equipment that poses serious electrical shock risk.
 Follow all safe electrical work practices and ensure that only qualified, trained service technicians perform these repair activities.
 Hazardous Voltage!
 Failure to disconnect power before servicing could result in death or serious injury.
 Disconnect all electric power, including remote disconnects, before servicing.
 Follow proper lockout/tagout procedures to ensure the power cannot be inadvertently energized.